ephect-io/documentation/README.md

 Move to *myproject* directory and type:

-    php egg make:sample
+    php egg make:quickstart

-You will see a **src** directory in which you will find the standard structure of an ephect application.
-Ephect doesn't really care of the actual structure provided that it is under **src** directory.
+You will see a **app** directory in which you will find the standard structure of an ephect application and a **public** directory in which is stored the index.php.
+Ephect doesn't really care of the actual project pstructure provided that all componenets are under **app** directory.
 It means you can organize your application tree as you wish.

 ## Pre-compile the application